parrt/ml-articles/gradient-boosting/L2-loss.md

 <img style="float:right;margin:0px 0px 0px 0;" src="images/congrats.png" width="15%"> If you more-or-less followed this discussion, then congratulations!
 You understand the key elements of gradient boosting for regression.
 That's all there is to it.
 Really.
 As we'll see in the next article, <a href="L1-loss.html">Gradient boosting: Heading in the right direction</a>, we can use a different direction vector than the residual, but the basic mechanism is the same.
 Using the sign of the residual rather than the residual vector itself, will have the effect of minimizing a different loss function than mean squared error (it'll minimize mean absolute value).

-You might've heard that gradient boosting is very complex mathematically, but that's only if we care about generalizing gradient boosting with any direction vector, rather than the two we discussed in the first two articles of this series (residual and sign vectors).
+You might've heard that gradient boosting is very complex mathematically, but that's only if we care about generalizing gradient boosting to work with any direction vector, rather than the two we discuss in the first two articles of this series (residual and sign vectors).
 The mechanism of gradient boosting is straightforward.
 If you want to get funky with the math and see the cool relationship of gradient boosting with gradient descent, check out our last article in the series, <a href="descent.html">Gradient boosting performs gradient descent</a>.